sdil/hasura-firebase-auth-webhook/README.md

 - Handle exceptions
 - Add Kubernetes manifest example
 - Write manifests for Kubernetes and Heroku deployment script to ease the adoption

+## FAQ

+**I got this error ....**

+You're not mounting the service-account.json file in the container.